mile-one-ventures/mile-one-ventures.github.io/pages/about.md

 ---

-My mission is to help micro-businesses adopt technology that increases productivity by providing impartial reviews, information and sign posting.
+My mission is to help micro-businesses adopt technology that increases productivity by providing updates, guides and sign posting.
 Here's why...

 The UK has a longstanding productivity challenge; even before the financial crisis labour productivity was on average 13% higher in the rest of the G7 countries compared to the UK.
 This 'Productivity Gap' has since been exacerbated by the UK's unusually weak productivity growth since the financial crisis in 2007-2008.